groboclown/petronia/docs/user-work-arounds.md

 Sometimes, one window can move freely between monitors, while others seem to get stuck in a single one.

+Most likely, the window was already maximized.
+Try restoring it with the system context menu (<kbd>Alt</kbd><kbd>Space</kbd>, followed by <kbd>R</kbd>).

+Sometimes, this can happen if the portals get confused about the ordering between themselves.
 A good way to get past this is to include [hotkeys](user-configuration.md#hotkey-configuration) for the [move-window-to-other-portal](user-commands.md#move-window-to-other-portal-direction) command with arguments `next` and `previous`.
 This bypasses the layout's idea